Puerto Rico flag Puerto Rico Beach Holidays

 Puerto Rico is tourist-friendly but has some key cultural and legal rules:

-Always carry your passport with you as it shows your permission to enter or remain in the country.
+Always carry your passport as proof of permission to enter or remain in the US.

-The legal age for buying and drinking alcohol is 21 across the country.
+The legal drinking age is 21 across the entire country.

 Bonus tips: